 BUYERS.
 In many ways this slowing market is a nice breather after the wildly overheated selling seasons of the last 4 years.
 With listing inventory up, buyers are finding they can take their time.
 Some homes are being passed over altogether; the number of listings that expired without selling rose by over 50%.
-The summer is a great time for buyers with reduced competition.
 If you have been waiting to buy, the time has arrived.
 Interest rates are still at historic lows.
 Be prepared to compete with tech innovators, finance or tech executives, global families seeking safe harbor investments, or empty nesters returning to the City.
 Your lender relationship and being ready to act immediately are crucial.
-We find ourselves in a shifting market, not as exuberant but still quite active.
-The way that we protect ourselves is to buy for the long term: 5+ years.
+Buy for the long term: 5+ years.
 San Francisco was effected by the Great Recession for 3 years, so it seems that 5 years is a safe time frame to hold a property until its value returns, if and when the next adjustment occurs.

 Are you considering a move or a vacation home?
 I can introduce you to prequalified agents in just about any area: from Napa to Nice, Boston to Buenos Aires, Miami to Morocco, the Sotheby’s reach extends far.
 Whether augmenting your portfolio with a new primary residence, a vacation property, or investment property, I'd be delighted to assist with your real estate needs.
 Who you work with matters.